 (G) Signature of parent or guardian.

-(f) "Nonprescription medication" means only commercially preparedFederal Drug Administration, non-alcohol-based medication to be taken at school that is necessary for the child to remain in school.
+(h) "Nonprescription medication" means only Federal Drug Administration approved, non-alcohol-based medication to be taken at school that is necessary for the child to remain in school.
 This shall be limited to eyes, nose and cough drops, cough suppressants, analgesics, decongestants, antihistamines, topical antibiotics, anti-inflammatories and antacids that do not require written or oral instructions from a physician.
-Nonprescription medication does not include dietary food supplements;
+Nonprescription medication does not include dietary food supplements or nonprescription sunscreen;

+(i) “Notice of a diagnoses of adrenal insufficiency” means written notice to the school district from the parent or guardian of a student who has been diagnosed as adrenal insufficient with a copy of an order from the student’s physician that includes the student’s diagnosis, description of symptoms indicating the student is in crisis, prescription for medication to treat adrenal insufficiency crisis, and instructions for follow-up care after medication to treat adrenal insufficiency crisis has been administered.

-(g) "Physician" means:
+(j) "Physician" means:

-(A) A doctor of medicine or osteopathy or a physician assistant licensed to practice by the Board of Medical Examiners for the State of Oregon;
+(A) A doctor of medicine or osteopathy or a physician assistant licensed to practice by the Board of Medical Examiners for the State of Oregon except as allowed under subsection (5) of this rule;

 (B) A nurse practitioner with prescriptive authority licensed by the Oregon State Board of Nursing;